 There are no "cookie-cutter" solutions.
 Every nonprofit is different.
 So our goal is to offer practical services that fit your needs and budget.

 How We Got Here

-In the late 1990s, we were both working as executive directors of two separate, thriving nonprofit organizations.
+In the late 1990s, Terry, Peggy, and Teresa were all working as executive directors of thriving nonprofit organizations.
 But we had a common vision: to help the nonprofit sector gain strength by uniting services, trainings, and public policy.
-That vision led us to get involved in starting the Montana Nonprofit Association.
-Peggy M. Owens was the founding Chair and Terry Profota was a founding board member (later serving a term as Chair).
+That vision led Terry and Peggy to get involved in starting the Montana Nonprofit Association, and later, Teresa joined the MNA staff.
+Peggy M. Owens was the founding Chair and Terry Profota was a founding board member (later serving a term as Chair), and Teresa Geremia-Chart served as the Organizational Development Director charged with creating Principles and Best Practices for Montana Nonprofits, programs, and resources to help nonprofits become more effective, efficient, and sustainable.
 During the start-up phase of the Association, we spent many hours driving around Montana to attend board and planning meetings.
 Those hours together gave us time to swap stories, think creatively, share ideas, learn from each other, and do some therapeutic venting.

 As the Montana Nonprofit Association grew, we met more and more people who needed the kind of help and support we were providing for each other.
 We vowed to start a consulting firm that offered those services, and we did — after Terry completed course work for her Masters in Nonprofit Management (while managing a multi-million-dollar capital campaign) and Peggy consolidated a statewide network of nonprofits in Alaska and earned her CFRE.